About Wabash Facts & Figures

 Wabash maintains a student/faculty ratio of 11/1 or lower and the average class size is 13.

-Wabash offers 22 majors in the following areas: Art, Biology, Biochemistry, Chemistry, Classics, Economics, English, French, German, Greek, History, Latin, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Religion, Rhetoric, Spanish, and Theater.
-Students may choose a double major and a 3-2 dual degree program in engineering with Purdue University, Columbia University, or Washington University (St. Louis).
+Wabash offers 24 majors in the following areas: Art, Biology, Biochemistry, Chemistry, Classics, Economics, English, Financial Economics, French, German, Greek, Hispanic Studies, History, Latin, Mathematics, Music, Philosophy, Physics, Political Science, Psychology, Religion, Rhetoric, Spanish, and Theater.
+Minors are offered in the subjects listed above plus Business, Computer Science, Gender Studies, and Multicultural American Studies.
+Students may double major and participate in dual degree programs in Engineering with Purdue University, Columbia University, or Washington University (St. Louis) and Accounting with the IU Kelley School of Business.
 Students interested in secondary education may participate in the Ninth Semester Teacher Education Program.

 Library Collections And Services